Tax & Compliance

 Pricing (as of early 2026)

-• Free: Track and preview reports
+• Free: Portfolio tracking and preview

 • Hobbyist: Up to 100 transactions — approximately $49/year